 Capacity limitations are identified on the network and addressed through appropriate capital investment programmes in order to ensure continuity of supply to all customers.
-GNI has completed 20 such projects during 2019.
+In 2019, 11 projects were completed including 3 AGI Capacity Upgrades, 7 Reinforcements of the Distribution Network and 1 CNG station located in Cashel.

-GNI will continue to mitigate against these modelled system constraints to maintain system resilience and security of supply.
+GNI continues to mitigate against these modelled system constraints to maintain system resilience and security of supply.
 The NDP outlines a number of capital projects which will be delivered over the coming years, including future proposed large capital projects and proposed new technologies.